andkris05/CTF-writeups/CTFkom/Lost in the Docs/Lost in the Docs.md

 This pinpoints our location to a very small area in the middle of Mongolia.
 And if we go to google maps, it's supposed to be right above the Mongolia-name.
 If we go to Mongolia on google maps and search `Mongolia Camp Hotel`, it will give us a few locations here and there.
-By
+By zooming in right abovie the Mongolia name, we will find about 4-5 camps.
+One of them is called `BAYAN GOBI`, and has a nice road leading up to it and nothing else.
+This ended up being the flag.

+`CTFkom{BAYAN GOBI}`